timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-08-17
+# Objectives for Today 2022-08-18

-- Cleanup of the latin to utf8 string, add that to TurtleBrains properly and put in the variable.
+- Playing with physics and/or engine development.
-- Stream ending early, podcast interview with IGM at 2pm - also need to do the food shopping thing.
+- Off around 2pm for meetings and shopping for foods.

 ## Coming Soon:

-Burger and Friesday on Friday
+Tomorrow: Burger and Friesday!
+Around 4 to 6pm ET